Colors

 Purpose x2

-Each usage of color is purposely bound to a specific meaning.
-For instance, red signifies dangerous situations, e.g., critical errors, green represents success messages, and purple draws attention to news and offers.
+Each use of color is purposely bound to a specific meaning.
+For instance, red signifies dangerous situations, such as critical errors, green represents success messages, and purple draws attention to news and offers.

 Accessibility